Computer Security Checklist

 Be extremely cautious when opening attachments in your e-mail.
 Even if you recognize the sender you should just delete the email if it contains strange links or attachments.
 It is possible that an infected e-mail may arrive from someone you know.
 This is because the message was generated by a virus and not the individual.

-Be sure to keep your anti-virus software current when dealing with attachments.
+Always be suspicious of email attachments – even when from someone you know.
 If you suspect an attachment as being malicious, reply to the sender and ask if they sent it.
+Businesses should have a good anti-spam and email security solution in place.

 This checklist represents many best practices in order to keep your computer healthy, reliable and infection free.
 This checklist a minimum set of standards that we apply to every computer covered under our maintenance agreements.